 - They were kept in a warm humid place such as the car boot for a while.
 Some straps are susceptible to such treatment and will melt, lose elasticity and therefore function.

 - They are kept loosely in the bag and had bumped about when travelling.
 Instead, store them either in the box or bag they came in, a cushioned case or within a tight compartment of your bag where it won’t tumble too much

 Many of the goggles these days come with anti-fog property that is achieved by applying a layer of anti-fog coating on the inside of the lens.
 As the membrane layer is quite thin, it is damaged should you scratch or rub the inside with your fingers or a towel, or with just wear and tear.

 Tricks from days gone by such as spitting in the goggles or rubbing with tooth paste or washing up liquid may work when the anti-fog feature has worn out.
-But there is a better way with an anti-fog spray or gel such as the SWANS Anti-fog solution / spray
+But there is a better way with an anti-fog spray or gel such as the SWANS Anti-fog liquid or spray